 10. Website privacy

-If you have some events that youknow you will be having but don’t have the exact time or location narrowed down, include them here with “location and time TBD”.
+If you have some events that you know you will be having but don’t have the exact time or location narrowed down, include them here with “location and time TBD”.
 Often things like Welcome Parties or Day After Send-Offs are sorted out well after the wedding was booked (and sometimes well after save the dates were sent), but you need to give your guests the heads up that these events will be happening as early as possible because they impact travel.
 For instance, just letting guests know there’s going to be a Friday Welcome Party (even if you don’t include the time and/or location) may help them choose a 1pm arrival flight versus a 6pm one.
-They otherwise may not have chosen that 8am departure time.
 If people are taking time out of their lives to travel to celebrate you guys, they typically want to partake in all of the celebrations.

 Unless all your guests are from the area, make things easy on your guests and provide as much guidance and helpful tips as possible.